- How it Works

+It’s important to select reading glasses that are comfortable, match your personality, and work with the shape of your face.
 More importantly, you’ll want to make sure you are selecting reading glasses that have the correct magnification value.
-The strength of reading glasses are measured in diopters, and represented by a number that indicates how powerful a lens is.
-Reading glasses typically start with a near vision, or NV, strength of +1.0 and progress in strength by .25 diopters.
+The strength of reading glasses strength is measured in diopters.
+This number indicates how powerful a lens is.
+Reading glasses typically start with a near vision, or NV, a strength of +1.0 and progress in strength by .25 diopters.

 As a word of warning, simply testing or trying on different reading strength glasses at a department store or pharmacy may not be the best way to identify the correction you need for reading vision.
-Your eyes tend to adjust to the power quickly, which means seeing clearly in the moment may cause eye strain if worn over prolonged periods of time.
+Your eyes tend to adjust to the power quickly, which means seeing clearly at the moment may cause eye strain if worn over prolonged periods of time.
 If the power is too weak or too strong for you, it is common to experience dizziness, headaches, and eye irritation.

 Like reading the eye chart at your eye doctor’s office, printing an at-home diopter test can help to determine the correct strength of reading glasses for you.
 When using an at-home diopter test, it’s important that you attempt to read the top line without wearing glasses and continue down until coming to the first line you can read clearly – this should indicate the magnification that is right for you.
 You can also test the vision of each eye by covering one eye at a time while reading the chart.

-Another option is to use EyeQue’s Personal Vision Tracker.
-Similar to the eye exams offered by an optometrist, the Personal Vision Tracker accurately recommends a strength for reading glasses based on your age and specific results – the only difference is that the information is gathered from an at-home, self-administered test that uses the light of your smartphone to determine the correct strength for you.
+Another option is to use EyeQue’s VisionCheck.
+The VisionCheck recommends an accurate strength for reading glasses based on your age and specific results – the only difference is that the information is gathered from an at-home, self-administered test that uses the light of your smartphone to determine the correct strength for you.